faizilham/msc-thesis/main/ch4_simple_model.typ

 === Safely-reachable values

-A set of safely-reachable values is a subset of reachable values from a variable or an expression, in which at most one of the values is alive at the same time.
-In other words, for each values in the safely-reachable set, either it is the actual referred value during the runtime or it is never created in the first place.
+The reachable values of a variable or an expression are any values that might be referenced by the variable or an expression.
+This is quite similar to the reaching definition concept in many classical data-flow analyses.
+If we mark those reachable values as utilized, for example when there is a utilization call `utilize(x)` to a variable $x$, we cannot be sure if it is correct.
+This is because during runtime, $x$ can only refer to one of the reachable values, and if the other non-referred reachable values also exist, those values are not actually utilized by `utilize(x)`.
+However, if we can guarantee that only one of them can exists at the same time (and thus it is the value referenced by $x$), we can safely mark them as utilized.
+We called this the _safely-reachable_ values.

-Consider the example shown in @lst:SafelyReachableEx.
-Right after the execution of line 1, the safely-reachable values of variable $a$ is ${C_1, C_2}$, since both $C_1$ and $C_2$ only exist exclusively from each other.
-Right after line 4, the safely-reachable values of $a$ is ${C_3}$, since it is the last assigned value.
-Notice that right after the end of the branch statement at line 7, only the values ${C_3, C_4}$ are safely-reachable from $a$.
-While it is still possible that $a$ might refers to $C_1$ or $C_2$, which happens when conditions at line 3 and 5 fail, it is not safe to assume so.
-However, it is safe to assume that $a$ may refer to ${C_3, C_4}$, since both exist exclusively with each other and both are not created if $a$ refers to either $C_1$ or $C_2$.
+The set of safely-reachable values is a subset of a variable's or an expression's reachable values, in which at most one of the values exist at the same time.
+In other words, each value in safely-reachable set is _exist exclusively_ from each other, that is either it is the referred value at runtime or it is never created in the first place.
+Consider the following code example.

 #listing("Example of safely-reachable values")[
 ```kotlin